The impact of federal court decisions on the policies and administration of the United States Environmental Protection Agency

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 O'Leary, Rosemary, "The impact of federal court decisions on the policies and administration of the United States Environmental Protection Agency" (1988).
 Public Administration - Dissertations.
-Paper 51.
+51.